safops/MCBCMassacre/tmp/kelvin_williams/README.md

 You can always validate this Kelvin Williams by:
       - Verifying the image in this directory; AND
-      - Verifying his ability to write to the MCBCMF/MCBCMassacre repo on github.
+      - Verifying his ability to write to the MCBCMF/MCBCMassacre repo on github WITH SIGNED COMMITS.

 DO NOT TRUST ANY GOVERNMENT ISSUED ID, BIRTH CERTIFICATE, SOCIAL MEDIA, WEBSITE OR SIMILARLY NAMED REPOSITORY.